Browsing Tag

 Erik Sandgren Wreck of the Peter Iredale and Cape Disappointment Fort Stevens State Park 2014

 On display until October 25, 2024 is an extravagant collection of works by numerous artists all centered around imagery found along the length of the Oregon Coast: Pacific Threshold: Sandgren & Sandgren- Painting the Oregon Coast with Friends 1978-2023.
 The selected paintings, watercolors and charcoals emerged from over 40 years of summer painting sessions at the coast, organized by Nelson Sandgren, a painter and printmaker who taught at Oregon State University for thirty-eight years, from 1948 until 1986.
-He was joined by his son, Erik Sandgren, who continued to keep the PaintOuts alive and kicking, while he taught art at university level and established a track record as one of Oregon’s most noted and collected painters in his own right.
+He was joined by his son, Erik Sandgren, who continued to keep the PaintOuts alive and kicking, while he taught art at college level and established a track record as one of Oregon’s most noted and collected painters in his own right.

 Dee Vadnais Ecola Arch Ecola State Park 2019